NoEndsNoGains/End-Of-Conflict/Front-Matters.md

 The framework can't save us from ourselves.
 It can only show us what we've done.
 What we're doing.
 What we keep doing.

+And neither can the systems we built to save us from ourselves.
+The Oresteia's great invention was the court—a way to end the blood cycle of revenge.
+Move the conflict from the street to the courtroom.
+Let reason replace the blade.
+It worked.
+For a while.

+But give a feud a court, and the feud doesn't seek truth.
+It seeks leverage.
+The gavel becomes a cleaner sword.
+The pattern adapts.

+Worse: the court makes the grudge bureaucratic.
+In a blood-feud, you might eventually grow tired of killing.
+In a court-feud, the system runs forever.
+The soldiers are lawyers.
+The ammunition is procedure.
+The original wound gets buried under centuries of precedent—harder to reach, impossible to heal.

+A river doesn't care if you build a dam.
+Eventually the water breaks through—or the dam becomes part of the river's path.
+The institution stops being a barrier.
+It becomes the channel through which the old hatred flows.

+And here's the terrifying part: when the systems built to save us get absorbed, we lose the language to imagine peace.
+If the court is the only place left to be a Montague, then keeping the court at war is survival.
+To settle the case is to vanish.

+That's the river too.

 And it's safe.
 That's the thing.
 It's completely safe.
 Nobody has to know.
 You can do this alone, in your bed, at 2am.
 No witnesses.
 No judgment.
 Just you and the mirror.

 The only question is: why would you want to look?